ReidsGuides.com

 Europe in a campervan

-Camping is a great way to see Europe, but you needn't be tied down to tent pegs to do it.
+Camping is a great way to see Europe, but you needn't be tied down to tent pegs.
 RV rentals are as easy in Europe as they are here at home.

 Our hippie-orange VW campervan took my family (the author, left age 12, his Uncle Marc, right age 19) everywhere in Europe.
 This campground is by a mountain stream high in the Italian Dolomites.
 (Photo by Frank Bramblett)Our hippie-orange VW campervan took my family (the author, on the left age 12, his Uncle Marc, on the right age 19) everywhere in Europe.
 This campground is by a mountain stream high in the Italian Dolomites.
 (Photo by Frank Bramblett)